vladen/contract-decorators/SPEC.md

 <a name="constract-predicatenameresolver"></a>
 ## predicateNameResolver
-Is a property that returns a function.
+Is a property that returns a function value.

 ```js
 expect(contract.predicateNameResolver).to.be.a('function')